Panzerschrek/U-00DC-Sprache/source/docs/en/compiler.rst

 **************

 Ü compiler can compile (obviously) Ü source files.
-But it's not the only things it can do.
+But it's not the only thing it can do.

 It's possible to compile multiple sources into LLVM bitcode files and then combine them and run link-time optimization (via separate compiler invocation).